Language Patterns

 Sound Search

 Sound Search - one of the many activities your students will enjoy.
 Talk about the pictures and sounds, but don't be be fooled by the tricky one!
+A great phonemic awareness exercise.

 7